|Nutrition Facts (per serving)|

-Noah's ark pudding is a cornucopia of healthy ingredients like dried fruits, legumes and whole grain wheat that are sweetened with sugar and fruit juices and cooked all together in one pot.
-This pudding traditionally contains apricots, raisins, currants, figs, pine nuts, walnuts, hazelnuts, chickpeas and navy beans to name just a few ingredients.
+Noah's ark pudding is a cornucopia of healthy ingredients such as dried fruits, legumes, and whole-grain wheat that are sweetened with sugar and fruit juices and cooked all together in one pot.
+This pudding traditionally contains apricots, raisins, currants, figs, pine nuts, walnuts, hazelnuts, chickpeas, and navy beans to name just a few ingredients.

-What he got was a delicious pudding that kept he and his passengers well-fed until the ark finally rested on Mount Ararat in eastern Turkey.
-Some say 'aşure' is the oldest dessert in the world.
+What he got was a delicious pudding that kept him and his passengers well-fed until the ark finally rested on Mount Ararat in eastern Turkey.
+Some say aşure is the oldest dessert in the world.

 In modern Turkish culture, Noah's ark pudding is a symbol of diversity, friendship, and unity.
-When a cook prepares 'aşure,' they make a lot, as it's customary to distribute bowls of pudding to as many friends and neighbors as possible.
+When cooks prepares aşure, they make a lot, as it's customary to distribute bowls of pudding to as many friends and neighbors as possible.

 Ashura was originally a Jewish celebration marking the rescue of Moses from the Pharaoh during which Hebrews fasted.
 Sunni Muslims also connect this period during the year with the deliverance of Moses.